 Irritability.
 Tension.
 Erratic sleep.
 Excessive worry.
 Avoidant social behavior.
 If you are one of the 40 million adult Americans who struggle with an anxiety disorder, you could be familiar with all of these symptoms and more.

 There exist a multitude of treatment options available to chronic anxiety sufferers, from consulting a therapist to prescribed medications, such as antidepressants, beta blockers, and benzodiazepines–the last of which can be fatal when mixed with alcohol and lists depression and increased anxiety among possible side effects.
-And while Americans’ use of pills has increased by 85 percent over the last 20 years, alternatives are slowly becoming more popular.
+And while Americans’ use of pills has increased dramatically over the last 20 years, alternatives are slowly becoming more popular.
 Enter CBD.

 Cannabidiol, derived from the cannabis plant, has been revealed to successfully treat symptoms of anxiety by a number of recent studies.
 While research related to this wonder drug is somewhat stymied due to marijuana’s status as a Schedule I substance, interest in CBD and its potential as a medical treatment is growing–and fast.